BEE-ClimateRiskAnalysis-old/lab02/README.md

-# Week 2 Lab - Distributions and the Galton Board
+# Week 2 Lab - The Price Is Right, Apparently

 This repository contains the lab notebook for Week 2 of BEE 6940, Climate Risk Analysis.